estokes/poolshark/README.md

 *whichever thread drops them*—not necessarily where they were created.

-**Performance**: Faster than global pools due to no atomic operations, not significantly different than `thread_local!`  (on which it is based).
+**Performance**: Faster than global pools due to no atomic operations, not significantly different than `thread_local!`.
 Use these by default unless you have a cross-thread producer-consumer pattern.

 ### Example: Deduplication With Minimal Allocations